umudkalbizada/Javaproject2/README.md

-# My First Spring Boot API: Product Management
+My First Spring Boot API: Product Management

-Hello! 👋 This project was developed by **Umud Kalbizada** to learn the fundamentals of backend development using Java and Spring Boot.
+This project was developed by **Umud Kalbizada** to learn the fundamentals of backend development using Java and Spring Boot.
 It was created as part of Task 2.A for studies at Vistula University.

 What Is This Project?